 The Grant County Art Guild, located in the Pinos Altos Art Gallery in the historic Hearst Church, was formed in 1968 to provide a bond between people sharing the same common interest in fine arts and crafts.
-The gallery is open from Friday through Sunday each week from May through early October.
-Members of the Art Guild are present from 10 a.m. to 5 p.m. to assist visitors and provide information about the historic building.
-Click for more about the Guild history in Word -or- PDF
+The gallery is open from Friday through Sunday each week from late-April through early October.
+Members of the Art Guild are present from 10 a.m. to 4 p.m. to assist visitors and provide information about the historic building.
+Click for more about the Guild history.

-The Guild sponsors several shows each year for Members, and one Purchase Prize show open to all artists who reside in New Mexico.
+The Guild sponsors several shows each year for Members, and the Purchase Prize show is open to all artists who reside in New Mexico.
+The Masters Show is open to non-members.
 Visit our Shows page for more information.

 Historic Hearst Church

 History and art are combined in the setting of the Gold Avenue Methodist-Episcopal Church, known locally as the "Hearst Church".
 The adobe church is home to the Grant County Art Guild (GCAG).
 During the summer months, the church is transformed into an art gallery, featuring arts and crafts created by about 40 local artists.